eliasmalaquias/wildfires/README.md

 December 2017

-First we'll load the necessary packages, download the dataset and cut it down to size.
+First we'll load the necessary packages, download the dataset, and cut it down to size.

 ``` r
 library(dplyr)